Skill Demand Index

 Which roles need Python or R most:

-Data Analysis positions drive 82% of demand.
-Marketing and Data Science / ML also frequently list Python or R as a requirement.
+Data Analysis positions drive 57% of demand.
+Other and Marketing also frequently list Python or R as a requirement.
 Skills commonly paired with Python or R include SQL and Data Analysis.

 Depth Level Distribution